BernardoABDamasceno/MDJ-GigaGun/README.md

  - explosion particles too small
  - flamethrower stops death animation
  - bug where the flamethower flames were blue for a second after firing when first clicking into the game (once on startup)
+ - some objects make the player start stutter walking